isomorphic-software/smartclient-docs/classes/FacetChart.md

 ## Attr: FacetChart.brightenPercent

 ### Description
-When [FacetChart.highlightDataValues](#attr-facetcharthighlightdatavalues) is true, sets the percentage by which to brighten filled data-shapes in some [chart-types](#attr-facetchartcharttype) as the mouse is moved over the chart.
-Affects Bar, Column, Pie and Doughnut charts, and will brighten either the shape's fill-color or its border-color, depending on the value of [FacetChart.brightenAllOnHover](#attr-facetchartbrightenallonhover).

-Valid values are between 0 and 100, inclusive.
+Determines the percentage by which to brighten a data shape (filled area in area, bar, pie, or radar chart) when showing the associated data label due to [FacetChart.showDataValuesMode](#attr-facetchartshowdatavaluesmode).
+Legal values are between 0 and 100. inclusive.

-The property default may vary based on the currently loaded skin.
+The property default varies based on the currently loaded skin.

 ### See Also